jconorgrogan/Informational-Constructivism/README.md

 *   Fundamental analysis of distinctions yields possibilities S₀, Ω, C. Logical/operational analysis shows S₀ is sterile/inert, and Ω is logically problematic/unrealizable under observed finiteness (P0-2).
 *   Necessity points towards Category C for any viable, stateful reality, requiring **F0 (Registered Contrast)** as minimal structure.
 *   Applying the **Finite Resource Constraint (P0-2)** mandates universal static properties (L1-L4), including a finite state space favoring classical-like distinctions.
-*   Minimal behavioral axioms (A1, A2, A3) select **Branch B3** as relevant for complex, adaptive systems.
-*   Within Branch B3, the interplay of axioms and **P0-2** forces **Saturation Risk**, mandating information management under cost.
+*   Minimal considerations of internal dynamics lead to allowed behavioral types (Static, Dynamic/Limited, Dynamic/Full).
+*   Exploring the inherent **Interaction/Novelty Potential** for dynamic types under P0-2 necessitates **Saturation Risk (L5)** if this potential is sufficiently realized (Path 4.B).
+*   Analyzing allowed responses to L5 under the physically motivated conditions of **Cost (C1, linked to P0-2)** and **Persistence (C2, selecting for non-halting systems)** isolates a specific operational context (Path 4.B + C1 + C2, corresponding to the old Branch B3).
-*   This logically **forces the emergence of an optimization dynamic (SUR)**, driving efficiency (balancing K vs. E).
+*   Within this specific operational context, the interplay of necessary saturation (L5) and necessary constraints (P0-2, C1, C2) logically **forces the emergence of an optimization dynamic (SUR)**, driving efficiency (balancing K vs. E).
-*   SUR is **derived** as the necessary operating principle for Branch B3.
-It drives further emergence, potentially including the apparent effectiveness of classical logic as an optimal descriptive strategy within this branch.
+*   SUR is **derived** as the necessary operating principle for this context.
+It drives further emergence, potentially including the apparent effectiveness of classical logic as an optimal descriptive strategy.

+The implications of this (and the emergence of reality) are discussed in depth in different parts of this github